About Rehabilitation Counseling

 Welcome to the Rehabilitation Counseling program at Michigan State University.
-Ranked as the number two rehabilitation counseling program in the United State by U.S. News & World Report, this unique, specialized program prepares counselors to have the knowledge, skills and attitudes needed to collaborate in a professional relationship with people who have disabilities.
+Ranked as the No. 1 rehabilitation counseling program in the United State by U.S. News & World Report, this unique, specialized program prepares counselors to have the knowledge, skills and attitudes needed to collaborate in a professional relationship with people who have disabilities.

 The employment success and diversity of our graduates attests to the mission of the program to train the highest quality professionals.
 Rehabilitation counselors are employed in a wide variety of settings, including:

 - State rehabilitation programs

 - Medical rehabilitation centers

 Counselors work with individuals to achieve their personal, social, psychological, educational, and vocational goals.

 The master's degree program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and provides a strong foundation in the profession and practice of rehabilitation counseling.
 It offers opportunities to develop expertise in a variety of areas, including counseling, the social and psychological aspects of disability, case management, career development more.
 Read more..

 Ph.D.
 Degree in Rehabilitation Counselor Education

 The doctoral program in Rehabilitation Counselor Education is designed to prepare individuals for careers as university-level educators and researchers in the rehabilitation counseling profession.
 There currently exists a critical shortage of leaders in these fields.
 The doctoral program addresses these contemporary needs while building on a long tradition of excellence at MSU.
 Read more...